ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Creating-IOC-wrapper-VI.md

 ## 6. Finish the Workflow

 Now return to the IOC workflow to finishing adding things like units, PVs of interest and macros.
 Once the ISIS IOC works you should probably now create an IOC linked to this one in ioc follow a similar pattern to a support modules.
-Remember that if you do this add you new ioc to the Makefile so it does not build under linux, i.e. edit `EPICS\ioc\master\Makefile` add to the line:
+Remember that if you do this add your new ioc to the Makefile `IOCDIRS` and it does not build if there is no ATL so add it to this list too, i.e. edit `EPICS\ioc\master\Makefile` add to the line:

-    ifneq ($(findstring linux,$(EPICS_HOST_ARCH)),)
+    ifneq ($(HAVE_ATL),YES)
-    DIRS_NOTBUILD += ISISDAE MK3CHOPPER STPS350 AG53220A STSR400 ECLAB
+    DIRS_NOTBUILD += ISISDAE MERCURY_ITC STPS350 AG53220A STSR400 DELFTSHEAR DELFTDCMAG DELFTARDUSTEP LVTEST
-    DIRS_NOTBUILD += DELFTARDUSTEP DELFTDCMAG GALIL MERCURY_ITC <ioc dir>
     endif